 Chris Orr is of European and Narungga decent.
-He studied art and design at Prahran Institute and graphic design at Swinburne in the 1980s.
+He studied art and design at Prahran Institute and graphic design at Swinburne University in the 1980s.
 In the 1990s, after rocking around in nightclubs, he started a graphic design practice, Beige, strongly anchored in street art.

 Chris believes art can be created form the most mundane of objects – in part derived from working in graphic design, where you are often called upon to polish a turd.
 Given a subject, Chris storyboards it into the third dimension.

 Chris’s first venture into the art world came about when a friend gave him a plastic doll’s head and challenged him to ‘make art out of it’.
 The result was a series of oversize digital manipulations baked on canvas and paper.
 Melancholy and mesmerising, they contained a dark beauty.
 Displayed only in the foyer of an architect’s firm in Sydney in 2001, the series was created and sold to collectors in Melbourne, Sydney, Berlin and Osaka.

 Years on, colleagues and friends prodded Chris to produce a new series.
 In 2014, with the purchase of a skull from a medical supplies store, the Bone Idol exhibition began to develop.
 Although the obvious parallel of birth and death is not deliberate, there is a tangible dialogue between the two objects.